nix4/activity-streams-mongoose/README.md

   - database

 Redis is required to be able to publish activities and subscribe to Activity Streams

+- modelNames --> An optional Hash that contains the names that should be used for each of the following:
+  - Activity
+  - ActivityType
+  - Actor

 ### To create an activity object you can do